faalqa/deployment-project-documentation/docs/infrastructure-description.md

 ![image](https://user-images.githubusercontent.com/59806790/211648462-a9fa1039-6a9a-4f6c-9120-7ef363b596ea.png)
 ![image](https://user-images.githubusercontent.com/59806790/211636416-9904465b-ce42-4d02-a4bd-f29aaed5f726.png)

+The api endpoint URL is setted in the environment variables to be used by the front-end

 ## File Storage
 Front-end files developed using Angular framework, front-end files and images are hosted in ASW S3 bucket